isovector/certainty-by-construction/src/book/00-preface.lagda.md

 definitions and theorems in Agda, as well as formalized my answers to the exercises.
 WOW!
 What a difference this made!
 All of a sudden I had the feedback mechanism for mathematics that I'd always wanted.
-I could get the red underlines on unconvincing (or wrong) parts of my argument automatically --- on the order of seconds!
+I could get the red underlines on unconvincing (or wrong) parts of my argument automatically---on the order of seconds!

 Truly this was a marvelous technology.